hackgvl/trolley-tracker-api-dot-net/README.md

 API views may be entered into a browser, but the results will be in XML.
 API views called from CURL return as JSON.
 Applications wishing for JSON should specify in their request “Content-type: application/json; charset=utf-8”

+####GET /api/v1/Trolleys/Running
+Returns list of all active trollies and their current locations.
+This should be the call to use to get all trolley positions because it can handle many clients with minimal overhead.

+####POST /api/v1/Trolleys/:ID/Location

+Updates specified trolley location with the posted Lat and Lon parameters.
+This API requires BASIC authentication - for example -

+curl --user Brigade:brigade --data "Lat=34.8506231&Lon=-82.4003675" http://localhost:51304/api/v1/Trolleys/5/Location

 ####GET  /api/v1/Trolleys
 Gets list of Trolleys.
 ID is the database handle, while the 'Number' field is the number assigned to that trolley by Greenlink or the instance of our Vehicle app.

 ####GET /api/v1/Trolleys/:ID/Location
 Details about a specific trolley

-####GET /api/v1/Trolleys/Running
-Returns list of all active trollies and their current locations.
-This should be the call to use to get all trolley positions because it can handle many clients with minimal overhead.

 ####GET /api/v1/Routes
 Returns a summary of all routes.
 A route that is Flag-Stop only will have no identified stops.
 (Trolley stops anywhere that is safe upon being hailed).